-AdventureSmith Explorations Specialist Aaron Gaines reviews his people-to-people Cuba cruise aboard the small ship sail-cruiser Panorama II.
+AdventureSmith Explorations Specialist Aaron Gaines reviews his people-to-people Caribbean cruise in Cuba aboard the small ship sail-cruiser Panorama II.

 The fascination that many Americans have with Cuba is validated, wildly, by a visit to the island.
 The flight from Miami is comically short, underscoring the awkwardness that exists between the two neighboring countries after decades of distrust, disagreement and embargo.
 But things are changing, it seems.
 The direct flight I took is evidence of a recent thaw that allows American travelers easier access to Cuba and its people.
 To see Cuba today is to gain a snapshot into an apparently pivotal moment of change in the country’s recent history: you can see the past and present in raw form, and glimpse possible signals of the future.